bennkeel/bennkeel.github.io/_projects/2018-06-01-JustHomes.md

 	"
 %}

-In the first, we collected the values that every attendee associates with the word "home" to establish what good-quality housing is.
+In the first panel, we collected the values that every attendee associates with the word "home" to establish what good-quality housing is.
 The visitor fills in the question with a color specific to where they live.
 The text below the dot informs them of common housing terms like "cost burdened", which specifically refers to a household paying over 30% of their income in rent.

 After these, two panels illustrate DC's affordable housing issues, and four panels describe the concept of "justice housing" and Just Homes' broad strategy to support it.